den-materials/sequelize_intro/README.md

 <!--Almost exactly the same way we would seed our DB with Mongoose -->

+>Note: Rerunning the server now may throw an error like `Unhandled rejection SequelizeDatabaseError: relation "users" does not exist`.
+This is expected, and should not affect your ability to complete the rest of the lab.

 ### Getting that user back, I *promise*

 #### Promises